Skip to main content

 Do you store uploaded files?

 No, never.
 Text files are processed entirely in your browser and never sent to us.
-Documents sent for text extraction are processed in-memory during the API request and automatically discarded when processing completes - they're never written to disk or stored in any database.
+Documents sent for text extraction are processed in-memory during the API request and automatically discarded when processing completes, they're never written to disk or stored in any database.

 Technical Questions